Secure File Sharing

 The term “ad hoc” means “person to person.”
 In terms of file sharing, ad hoc file transfer represents scenarios where you need to quickly share files with someone without having to go through the hassle of setting up a user account for the recipient.
 You should be able to quickly add a file, add a recipient, and click send.

-Whether you’re sharing files among your colleagues, with clients, or with outside parties, a secure file-sharing solution will enable you to efficiently perform secure ad hoc file transfers.
+Whether you’re sharing files among your colleagues, with clients, or with outside parties, a secure file-sharing solution will enable you to efficiently share sensitive data.

 How to Transfer Files Securely